XuanrZhang/miREC/README.md

 Our miREC is a user-friendly tool and suits for different research needs.
 It provides sev- eral parameters for users to specify according to specific tasks.
 Three most useful settings are: the error types, the frequency threshold τ, and the kmer range [k_1,k_end].
 Our miREC has two running modes.
 One is for the substitution error correction only, the other is Unlike the exist- ing methods which use a fixed threshold, miREC provides options to obtain a good threshold to identify erroneous kmers, thereby avoiding over-correction or insufficient performance when datasets change.

-The miREC program is written in C++11 and works on Linux.
+The miREC program is written in C++11 and tested on Red Hat Enterprise Linux Workstation release 7.7.
 It is availble under an open-source license.

 ## Dependancies
 KMC3 tool, a kmer counter, is used to obtain kmer frequences.
 Here is the instruction of KMC3 (http://sun.aei.polsl.pl/REFRESH/kmc).